Discover what photonics is, including real-world applications and examples, and learn what a career in photonics is like and how to get started.

 Attention to detail: Many careers in photonics require the inspection, maintenance, and repair of technological equipment.

 When applying for photonics jobs, you can apply some strategies to help ensure recruiters notice your resume.
 For example, match the language you use to describe your skill set to the language employers use in job listings.
 Employers often use applicant tracking systems (ATS), which allow recruiters to filter resumes via keywords and process candidates quickly.
 You have a better chance of being selected if your language matches the terms they’ve input in the ATS.
-You can read nine more ways to enhance your resume in the article below.
+You can read 13 more ways to enhance your resume as well.

 Another way to demonstrate expertise to employers is by staying current with industry trends and technologies.
 You can follow industry leaders on social media or subscribe to relevant YouTube channels and blogs.
 In the field of photonics, you might check the Institute of Electrical and Electronics Engineers’ (IEEE) Photonics Society website for upcoming conferences.
 You can also keep up with the latest advancements in the photonics community with SPIE, an international society for optics and photonics.